janeyziqinglin/shopsonic_new_backend/README.md

 3. Build and run the Spring Boot application.
 4. Access the website in your browser: `http://localhost:8080`

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Shopsonic, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
-3. Make your modifications and commit the changes: `git commit -m "Add feature-name"`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request detailing your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).